yglin/sygimgh/README.md

 # sygimgh
 **Tracking project, visualize dependencies, housekeeping tasks.**

+## User Stories
+* I have a project to make a 10 second animation about Will Ferrel got a ball hit his crotch.
+* Open the home page, see an initial **Root** node, change its title to "Will Ferrel Balls 10s", edit its description, apply an **Animation Manual** to it.
+* add a child node to **Root**, titled "Will Ferrel Animation"
+* add a child node to **Root**, titled "Ball Animation"
+* add a child node to **Root**, titled "Background"
+* add a child node to **Root**, titled "Will Ferrel Crotch Simulation"
+* As "Will Ferrel Crotch Simulation" depends on "Will Ferrel and Ball Anmation", connect node "Will Ferrel Crotch Simulation" to both of them.
+* Realize that Will Ferrel Animation need additional composition, add a node titled "Will Ferrel Comp" to the Root, and connect from "Will Ferrel Comp" to "Will Ferrel Animation"

 ## Features
 * Visualize project **tasks as nodes**, task **dependencies as lines** between nodes, thus whole project is an **Directed Acyclic Graph(DAG)**.
 * Node(task) has **customized attributes**.